 The ACT Multi Hazard Advisory Council was established in December 2021.
 Prior to this , the Council was known as the ACT Bushfire Council.
 The ACT Bushfire council had supported the ACT and surrounds since the 1930’s.
 This website will continue to archive ACT Bushfire Council documentation.

-The Minister will consider the composition of the Council to ensure the group represents diversity in technical skills.
 These skills and experience can be summarised across the following interest areas:

 - Fire management; including fire science, land planning, urban and rural firefighting